 - Discontinue all spraying two weeks before harvest.

-Varieties.
-There are many apple varieties to choose from.
+- There are hundreds of apple varieties to choose from.
 Consider first your region and the number of chilling hours.
-Next consider the space you have to grow an apple tree.
+Next, consider the space you have to grow an apple tree.
 Then consider how you plan to use the fruit and when you want the fruit to come to harvest, early, mid-season or late.

 Botanical name.
 Malus pumila